applied-systems-biology/jipipe-website/content/documentation-java-api/algorithm/_index.md

 Any algorithm should have the following basic structure:

+{{% notice warning %}}
+Commonly, you would utilize more higher-order algorithm classes instead of JIPipeAlgorithm.
+Usually you would choose a JIPipeSimpleIteratingAlgorithm (for single inputs), JIPipeIteratingAlgorithm (for multiple inputs), or JIPipeMergingAlgorithm (for merging single/multiple inputs).
+These classes provide the automated organization of data, multiple parameters, adaptive parameters, and more.
+{{% /notice %}}

 ```java
 // Annotates documentation to the algorithm
 @JIPipeDocumentation(name = "My Algorithm", description = "Does something")